rustfoundation/safety-critical-rust-consortium/README.md

 Membership to the Safety Critical Rust Consortium is free.
 Please [file this GitHub issue](https://github.com/rustfoundation/safety-critical-rust-consortium/issues/new?assignees=joelmarcey&labels=membership%2Cstatus%3A+needs+review&projects=&template=membership.yml) to submit your membership application.

+> Note: When you file the issue for membership, the name, email address and any company you provide will be public as GitHub issues are inherently public.
+We do not use your information for any reason other than membership purposes.

 If for some reason you are unable or willing to file the application for membership via a GitHub issue, please send an email to `safety-critical-rust-consortium-contact [at] rustfoundation [dot] org`.

 Whether you become a member or not, you can join the consortium's [public Zulip channel](https://rust-lang.zulipchat.com/#narrow/channel/445688-safety-critical-consortium) to keep up with various happenings.